Pharmacy benefit management: Controversies and litigation

+PBMs have recently been subject to scrutiny, mainly due to their lack of transparency regarding their complex drug pricing strategies and multiple facets of their business practices that contribute to rising drug pricing.

 In 1998, PBMs were under investigation by Assistant U.S. Attorney James Sheehan of the federal Justice Department, and their effectiveness in reducing prescription costs and saving clients money was questioned.

 In 2004, litigation added to the uncertainty about PBM practices.
-In 2015, there were seven lawsuits against PBMs involving fraud, deception, or antitrust claims.
+In 2015, seven lawsuits were filed against PBMs involving fraud, deception, or antitrust claims.